Suit jacket: Vents

 A vent is a slit in the bottom rear (the tail) of the jacket.
 Originally, vents were a sporting option, designed to make riding easier, so are traditional on hacking jackets, formal coats such as a morning coat, and, for practicality, overcoats.
 Today there are three styles of venting: the single-vented style (with one vent at the centre); the ventless style; and the double-vented style (one vent on each side).
 Vents are convenient, particularly when using a pocket or sitting down, to improve the hang of the jacket, so are now used on most jackets.
 Ventless jackets are associated with Italian tailoring, while the double-vented style is typically British.
 Dinner jackets traditionally have no vents.

-Material

-Jackets are usually made of woolen fabric, but other fabrics such as cotton, linen, and velvet are also available.
-Tweed is widely used in the United Kingdom.